garden-io/garden/docs/reference/module-types/container.md

 [services](#services) > [cpu](#servicescpu) > max

-The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU)
+The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU).
+If set to null will result in no limit being set.

 | Type     | Default | Required |
 | -------- | ------- | -------- |